memri/pod/README.md

 In order to build Pod, you need to install `sqlcipher`.

-On Ubuntu: `apt-get install sqlcipher`
+On Ubuntu: `apt-get install libsqlcipher-dev`

 On ArchLinux: `pacman -S --needed sqlcipher`